vlki/booklistapp-with-different-tech/README.md

 All the apps use the same SQLite database file located at `/db.sqlite`.
 It is not in this repo as it changes when apps writes to it.
-So when you clone this repository, you should init the database by copying the defaults to `/db.sqlite`:
+So when you clone this repository, you should init the database by copying the defaults from `/db.defaults.sqlite` to `/db.sqlite` using following command:

 ```bash
 # In directory with repository booklistapp-with-different-tech